aldian/llm-chatbot/README.md

 ## Running the containers on the same machine using Docker Compose

+Please check [this video](https://youtu.be/FY9KJPERQg0) to see how to set up and test.

 ### Set up environment variable values for Docker Compose
 Create `.env` file in the source code's root folder.
 Add these values and adjust them according to your own environment:
 ```